Mako88/dxx-rebirth-installer/README.md

 1. Unzip the official release to C:\DXX-Rebirth\

+2. Replace the Hi-res addon in the D1 folder with the one in the include folder

-2. Install INNO Setup (non-unicode) and Inno Downloader Plugin (INNO Setup can be installed from http://www.jrsoftware.org/isdl.php Inno Downloader Plugin is in the include folder) NOTE: Make sure you install INNO Setup with the preprocessor, and make sure you install IDP with the include .iss setting checked.
+2. Install INNO Setup (unicode) and Inno Downloader Plugin (INNO Setup can be installed from http://www.jrsoftware.org/isdl.php Inno Downloader Plugin is in the include folder) NOTE: Make sure you install INNO Setup with the preprocessor, and make sure you install IDP with the include .iss setting checked.

 3. (If changing installer revision) Search for "//Add the installer revision to the version" and change the revision number